 The regulations only apply to consent applications lodged on or after 31 July 2010 and are not applied retrospectively to applications before that date.

 If you don't agree that the discount amount is appropriate, you have the right to request a reconsideration of the value of the discount.

 To download the form, follow the link below.

-Reviewing Decisions on Discount [28kb]
+Reviewing Decisions on Discount [51kb]